kunstmusik/blue-manual/docs/users/gettingStarted/otherFeatures/importMIDI.md

 supported at the moment (non-SMPTE).
-Users wanting support for either of these cases or have other ideas they would like implemented are requested to make feature requests on the Blue mailing list or to use the help menu \"Request a Feature\" option.
+Users wanting support for either of these cases or have other ideas they would like implemented are requested to make feature requests on the Blue mailing list or to use the help menu "Request a Feature" option.
 :::